 The Mimic Method

 A substantial collection of all kinds of different videos featuring native Spanish speakers from around the world (mostly Latin America).
 Not only that all those videos come with subtitles and translation; you can also slow them down, go back and forth phrase by phrase, use the built-in dictionary, and make flashcards of the entries that you find important.
-Check out the sample videos first, and if you like them you can sign up and get full access for a monthly fee.
+Read our full review.

 Lingvist uses big data and AI to create relevant and suitably challenging material for every individual learner.
 The lessons are bite-sized and based on what you’ll use most.
 Available on the web, iOS, and Android.
 Lingvist Free lets you learn up to 50 words a day, while Lingvist Unlimited offers unlimited access to language learning challenges, access to 1:1 support, and more for $7.50 to $22.95 / month.
 Read our full review of Lingvist.